dolphindb/DolphinDBModules/MarketHoliday/README_EN.md

 // output
 [2023.01.04,2023.01.04,2023.01.05,2023.01.06,2023.01.09,2023.01.10]
 ```
 Or you can also use the following script if you use version 2.00.11.1 or higher.
-For detailed usage of trading calendar as DURATION type, refer to section 1.5.
+For detailed usage of trading calendar as DURATION type, refer to section "Use Trading Days as DURATION Type".

 ```c++
 dates=[2023.01.01, 2023.01.02, 2023.01.03, 2023.01.04, 2023.01.05, 2023.01.06]